-Do NOT expose cylinders to excessive heat, sparks, slag, and flame, etc. that may cause rupture.
+Do NOT expose cylinders to excessive heat, sparks, slag, and flame, etc. that general rules cover many of the most may cause rupture.
 Do not allow contents to exceed 55 degrees C (130 degrees F.) Cool with water spray where such exposure exists.